benc-uk/go-rest-api/readme.md

 ## Package `dapr/pubsub`

 Use to register your API with Dapr pub-sub and subscribe to a given topic and register a callback handler for messages received at that topic.

+## Package `logging`

+Provides `FilteredRequestLogger` an extension of chi middleware logger which supports filtering out of requests from the logging output.